 2 min Introduction

 Presentation of the aims of the lesson.

 Understanding the meaning of nature in our live

 Using solutions from the nature to solve day-to-day problems

 5 min Introduction

 -Describing the concept of Biomimicry.
 Brainstorming is recommended.

 Questions:

 "What do you think the word Biomimicry means?"

 "What two words do the word Biomimicry consist of?"

 Students on their own formulate the definition of Biomimicry.

 Looking for some examples of Biomimicry around them.

 3 min Main activity

 Students describe on their own life style of cats

 4 min Then, students watch the video All about Cats Eyes (Are We There Yet: Guide to Roads)

 They conclude "Why cats are night animals"

 2 min Show presentation "Cats eyes as an example of Biomimicry"

 Issues discussed during presentation:

 10 min The structure of a cats eye

 A Cat's eye as an example of Biomimicry.

 9 min Hand out workbook - Activity one.

 Activity one

+Activity 1

-A.What are the three main strategies developed by living beings to find their bearings, hunt or communicate at night?
+A.What are the three main strategies developed by living beings to find their bearings, hunt or

-B. The cat is famous for its good night vision.
-What do you notice when it crosses the headlights of a car?

-C. The cat, like all felines, has a membrane lining the retina, the tapetum lucidum.
-Like a mirror, it reflects light and makes it pass through the retina a second time.
-Its eyes need six times less light than those of humans.
+inNature

-Felines have a large number of rods but very few cones.
-Their cones absorb mainly green light and very little blue and red: felines see their environment in shades of grey, but they detect movement very well.
+little blue and red: felines see their environment in shades of grey, but they detect movement very well.
 Anatomy: Represents a cat's eye, with its cones, sticks, tapetum and pupil.

-Which object was inspired by the cat's eye (hint: we come across it on the roads)

-Summary of the classes

-Each student creates three questions in terms of the topic.
+Which object was inspired by the cat's eye (hint: we come across it on the roads) 10 min Summary of the classes Each student creates three questions in terms of the topic.
 Later, one of the persons asks a question to one freely chosen colleague.
 If the answer is correct, that person asks his or her question to someone else.
 In case of an incorrect answer, the first person keeps questioning other colleagues.
 The person who uses the questions as the first one wins.

-Cat Eyes: Anatomy, Function and Vision

-Zintegrowana Platforma Edukacyjna

-All about Cats Eyes (Are We There Yet: Guide to Roads)
+Cat Eyes: Anatomy, Function and Vision Zintegrowana Platforma Edukacyjna All about Cats Eyes (Are We There Yet: Guide to Roads)